 The Florida Scholastic Press Association assists the needs of high school journalists and their advisers.
 Once a year, the department sponsors the Summer Journalism Institute, a week-long workshop for high school students and school newspaper advisers.

-The Brechner Center for Freedom of Information serves as a clearinghouse for information on access issues in Florida.
-Professors Bill Chamberlin and Sandra Chance respond to queries from media professionals, academics, students and custodians of public records about the Sunshine Law and other information issues.
+The Brechner Center for Freedom of Information serves as a clearinghouse for information on freedom of information issues and the importance of governmental transparency to a democracy.
+Professor Sandra Chance responds to queries from media professionals, academics, students and custodians of public records about the federal Freedom of Information Act, the State of Florida’s Sunshine laws and other media law issues.

 The Marion B. Brechner First Amendment Project, directed by Professor Clay Calvert, is a non-profit, non-partisan organization dedicated to current and contemporary issues affecting the First Amendment freedoms of speech, press, thought, assembly and petition.